 Best for students: Bank of America® Customized Cash Rewards credit card for Students

-Here’s why: The Bank of America® Customized Cash Rewards credit card for Students is great for those who are living off campus and don’t have a meal plan.
+Here’s why: The Bank of America® Customized Cash Rewards credit card for Students is great for students who are living off campus and don’t have a meal plan.

 You earn 2% back at grocery stores and wholesale clubs, a solid rate.